aGuyOverThere/AlienGraph/README.md

 Contributors can use any of the following methods to add/edit content to this site:

-1. Add/Update content in our [Google Drive](https://drive.google.com/drive/folders/1rW9VIYTgfVLnhr4b3WvdblpY69D5JeVQ?usp=sharing)
-2. Create Pull requests on  [our git repository](https://github.com/aGuyOverThere/AlienGraph).
+1. Create Pull requests on  [our git repository](https://github.com/aGuyOverThere/AlienGraph).
-3. Send us a Email at alienanalyzer@gmail.com

 For those who like to help out with GitHub or Content moderation, please reach out via alienanalyzer@gmail.com.